-This project aims to repeat the analysis performed in 2015 to highlight similarities and differences in workload this decade brought, and expanding the old analysis to understand even better the causes of failures and how to prevent them.
-Additionally, this report will provide an overview on the data engineering techniques used to perform the queries and analyses on the 2019 traces.
+This project aims to repeat the analysis performed in 2015 DSN Rosá et al. paper[2] to highlight similarities and differences in Google Borg workload and the behaviour and patterns of executions within it.
+Thanks to this analysis, we aim to understand even better the causes of failures and how to prevent them.
+Additionally, given the technical challenge this analysis posed, the report aims to provide an overview of some basic data engineering techniques for big data applications.